Karen Machover

-Sophie Karen Alper (September 12, 1902 – January 22, 1996) was a Russian Empire born American psychologist better known as Karen Machover.
+Sophie Karen Alper (September 12, 1902 – January 22, 1996) was a Russian-born American psychologist better known as Karen Machover.

 Early life and education

-Sophie Karen Alper was born on September 12, 1902 in Minsk in the Russian Empire.
-She migrated to the Lower East Side of Manhattan, New York City with her parents in 1910.
+Sophie Karen Alper was born on September 12, 1902, in Minsk in the Russian Empire.
+She migrated to the Lower East Side of Manhattan, New York City, with her parents in 1910.
 Both her parents died by the time she was 8 years old.
 With little assistance from relatives, she was self-supporting by the age of 12.
 She graduated from elementary school with honors at the age of 12 and completed a high school equivalency.
 She earned a bachelor of arts from New York University in 1929 and a master of arts from the New York University School of Education.
 She conducted doctoral studies at Columbia University in the mid-1930s but never completed the degree.